 NServiceBus

-To opt into the new XxHash128-based host identifier, set the following AppContext switch before endpoint startup:
+To ensure the non-cryptographic hash is used in NServiceBus 10, set the following AppContext switch before endpoint startup:

 AppContext.SetSwitch("NServiceBus.Core.Hosting.UseV2DeterministicGuid", true);